 For example, try going to the “PHP Settings” button for your domain, then making any small change there (like increasing memory from 32MB to 35MB) then save your changes.
 This update triggers a restart of apache and PHP processing and could solve your error!

-Note that it may take up to 1 minute (or longer depending on your provider) for the changes to take effect as there may be a specific web server restart interval configured on your server.
+It may take up to 1 minute (or longer depending on your provider) for the changes to take effect as there may be a specific web server restart interval configured on your server.
 We rarely configure our restart interval to be longer than 1 minute.

-Sometimes the logs will simply report a 502 error — just like you’re seeing in the browser, which won’t be all that helpful.
+Check the logs to see what’s being reported. sometimes the logs will simply report a 502 error — just like you’re seeing in the browser, which won’t be all that helpful.
 But sometimes the error log will pinpoint what plugin or theme is causing the error.
 You can learn how to use Plesk to view logs here.

-- External Resources: The PHP script is looping or trying to communicate with an external resource that’s taking so long as to reach its timeout, then when it fails to execute properly, it returns to nginx saying “sorry, couldn’t do it” to which nginx will provide a gateway error, like bad gateway (502) or gateway timeout (504).
+The PHP script is looping or trying to communicate with an external resource that’s taking so long as to reach its timeout, then when it fails to execute properly, it returns to nginx saying “sorry, couldn’t do it” to which nginx will provide a gateway error, like bad gateway (502) or gateway timeout (504).

 To solve issues with External Resources, you’ll need to look into what parts of your software are trying to retrieve external resources, like connections to Google Fonts, or the Twitter API.
 Similarly, any services that require connectivity on a non-standard port (standard ports are 80 and 443) will require that we open a hole in the firewall to allow the connection through.
 An example of this is certain payment gateways, or XML API services.